defold/doc/docs/en/manuals/unity.md

 ## Code Writing

-In Defold scripts are written in Lua, with a typed dialect of Lua - Teal - coming as next first class supported language.
+In Defold, scripts are written in Lua, with a typed dialect of Lua - Teal - coming as next first class supported language.
 Native Extensions can be written in several other languages: C, C++, C#, Objective-C, Java or JS depending on target platform.

 ### Lua